 Basic net loss per common share attributable to common stockholders is calculated by dividing the net loss by the weighted-average number of common shares outstanding during the period, without consideration of potentially dilutive securities.
 Diluted net loss per share attributable to common stockholders is computed by dividing the net loss by the weighted-average number of common shares and potentially dilutive securities outstanding for the period.
 For purposes of the diluted net loss per share attributable to common stockholders calculation, the redeemable convertible preferred stock, common stock options and common and redeemable convertible preferred stock warrants are considered to be potentially dilutive securities.
 Basic and diluted net loss per share attributable to common stockholders is presented inconformity with the two-class method required for participating securities as the redeemable convertible preferred stock is considered a participating security.
 The Company's participating securities do not have a contractual obligation to share in the Company's losses.
 As such, the net loss was attributed entirely to common stockholders.
-As the Company has reported a net loss for the period presented, diluted net loss per share attributable to common stockholders for this period.
+As the Company has reported a net loss for the period presented, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders for this period.